 2.4 SURFACE COMPLEXATION MODELING

 Radium binding to mineral surfaces was modeled through a double diffuse layer (DDL) surface complexation model implemented in PHREEQC (Parkhurst & Appela, 2013).
 Simple single site models were used to fit the data alongside more complex models established by the literature.
 The simple models allow for easy comparison of the relative importance of the different minerals for radium retention, as well as comparison with currently existing surface complexation modeling results, while not making explicit statements about molecular level radium surface behavior (Dixit & Hering, 2003; Dzombak & Morel, 1990).
 The more advanced models, in contrast, are valuable to fit since their formulations are often based on spectroscopic evidence (Fenter et al., 2000; P. C. Zhang et al., 2001).
 Experimental sorption data was fit only by varying radium sorption reaction constants and site densities, though surface area measurements, cation exchange capacity measurements by the clays society, or literature were preferred (Mike H. Bradbury, Baeyens, Geckeis, & Rabung, 2005; Sajih et al., 2014).
-Solution complexation behavior was accounted for using the SIT database, which includes radium carbonate, sulfate, and hydroxide complexes, and though these solution complexes had little impact over the experimental conditions considered.
+Solution complexation behavior was accounted for using the SIT database, which includes radium carbonate, sulfate, and hydroxide complexes, albeit these solution complexes had little impact over the experimental conditions considered.
 The fitted site densities and reaction constants are then compared to other work that has examined either radium or various analog compounds.

 SECTION 3: RESULTS AND DISCUSSION